Today’s Wonder of the Day was inspired by Adeline. Adeline Wonders, “How do you get a job?” Thanks for WONDERing with us, Adeline!

-After finding a job opening that interests you, you’ll need to submit an application, which will often include a resume.
+Finding a job opening that interests you is just the first step.
+Next, you’ll need to submit an application.
+This will often include a resume.
 Your resume details your relevant education and work experience that prepares you for the job.
-If you look like a promising candidate, you will be invited to interview for the position.
+You may also need to write a cover letter explaining why you’re right for the position.

 If you’re a kid under 14 who is looking to make some extra money, there are several jobs that you could do.
 Many of these are tried-and-true, traditional kid jobs that have been around for years.
-Here are just a few examples: babysitting, mowing grass and doing other yard work, running a lemonade stand, dog walking, washing cars, delivering newspapers, and helping out around the house.
-Volunteering is also a great way to build work experience.
+A few examples are babysitting, mowing grass and doing other yard work, running a lemonade stand, and dog walking.
+Kids also often help out with washing cars, delivering newspapers, and household chores.